victor-develop/conway-gof/readme.md

   - `evolveFunc: (board: GameBoard) => GameBoard`: the logic of natural evolution
   - `getRandomPattern: (board: GameBoard) => Pattern`: random pattern generator,it can be mocked with a function which returns known pattern series during testing
   - `eventBus: IEventBus`: mainly used to broadcast game state updates
-  - `evolveTimer: IIntervalLoopSetter`: an interface that does similar function as native JS `setInterval`, by mocking this object, you can manually control how and when the board updates during testing
+  - `evolveTimer: IIntervalLoopSetter`: an interface that does similar function as native JS `setInterval`, by mocking this object, you can manually control how and when the board evolves during testing
   - `jobQueueTimer: IIntervalLoopSetter`: an interfae that does similar function as native JS `setInterval`, by mocking this object, you can decide the behaviour of how and when a update-board job is dequeued and consumed during testing

 By using these injection you can simulate a completely predicatable test against the state changes of the game board.
 See `./solution/ts_code/server/tests/set-api-service.spec.ts`